Head of State: President Nana Akufo-Addo

 CPA UK and the Parliament Ghana have had a long fruitful relationship over many decades based on bilateral diplomacy and capacity building.
-This engagement has been closest since 2012 where a delegation of Ghanaian parliamentarians came to London for a workshop focusing on Climate Change.
+This engagement has been closest since 2012 when a delegation of Ghanaian parliamentarians travelled to London for a workshop focusing on Climate Change.

 Since then CPA UK has partnered with the Parliament of Ghana on several occasions.

-Most recently, following the presidential and parliamentary elections in Ghana in 2016 and the parliamentary elections in the UK in 2017; new Public Accounts Committees and Finance Committees were formed.
+Following the presidential and parliamentary elections in Ghana in 2016 and the parliamentary elections in the UK in 2017 new Public Accounts Committees and Finance Committees were formed.
 CPA UK sought the opportunity to partner with the Parliament of Ghana to work together on financial scrutiny and share good practise.